-Meyer Suozzi’s representation of more than three dozen of the most prominent local and national labor unions has made us one of the preeminent union-side labor law firms in New York.
-We represent unions in virtually every industry–health care, construction, transportation, newspaper publishing, package delivery, hospitality, communications, distribution, manufacturing and retail food–as well as such public sector unions as fire fighters, police officers and teachers.
+Meyer Suozzi’s representation of more than three dozen of the most prominent local and national labor unions have made us one of the preeminent union-side labor law firms in New York.
+We represent unions in virtually every industry–health care, construction, transportation, newspaper publishing, package delivery, hospitality, communications, distribution, manufacturing, and retail food–as well as such public sector unions as firefighters, police officers and teachers.

-Working closely with both our government relations and our employment practice and, if need be, our litigation team, our labor law group provides our clients with the experience and negotiating skills necessary to navigate difficult and often frustrating political, management and legislative issues.
+Working closely with our employment practice and, if need be, our litigation team, our labor law group provides our clients with the experience and negotiating skills necessary to navigate difficult and often frustrating political, management and legislative issues.

 Our labor law attorneys, frequently sought for their expert commentary, have been interviewed by such publications as The New York Times and The Wall Street Journal and have appeared on national television and radio.